 So there you go.
 Docker is a fast and consistent way to accelerate and automate the shipping of software.
 It saves developers from having to set up multiple development environments each time they test and deploy code.
 That time can then be spent developing quality software instead.

-Hopefully, this article has sparked your interest in Docker.
+Hopefully, this article has sparked your interest in Docker for Linux.
 I would love to hear where you take this new knowledge and what you think about Docker.
 So feel free to comment below.